 Origin Of ‘Down to Earth’

-The origin of this idiom is unclear.
-The earliest I could find it in writing with its figurative meaning is during the early 20th century.
-The saying was used at that time (and I imagine it still is used in this way today to some extent) to describe how the cost of certain items were ‘reasonable and affordable.’
-For example, in the Newark Advocate newspaper from the year 1922, there’s a section in the paper about women’s clothing that says:
+The origin of the idiom “down to earth” is not clear.
+The earliest I could find it in print with its figurative meaning is during the early 20th century.
+During this time, it was commonly used (and this may still be the case to some extent) to describe the cost of certain items and how ‘reasonable and affordable’ these prices were.
+For example, in the Newark Advocate newspaper from 1922, there’s a section in the paper about women’s clothing that says:

 “Here are four groups of worth-while garments at ‘down to earth’ prices.”

-A second example of the phrase being used in this way comes from the Sandusky Star Journal newspaper, 1935:
+A second example of this phrase being used in this way comes from the Sandusky Star Journal newspaper, 1935:

 “And, while our fashions are as new as tomorrow, our prices are the good down-to-earth prices that save you money.”